Skip to main content

 Soak up the energy and excitement with friends and travel in a group.
 Groups of 3 to 9 people can save up to 1/3 off their total train fare when booking and travelling together.
 Enjoy the journey with friends and make it one to remember!
 Visit GroupSave to check participating train companies and terms and conditions.

-Great British Festivals 2024
+Great British Festivals 2025

-London: Mighty Hoopla, 1 to 2 June
+London: Mighty Hoopla, 31 May to 1 June

 Mighty Hoopla celebrates diversity in all its forms with freedom and self-expression at its heart.
 If you’re looking for fun, fashion and fab pop hits, you won’t want to miss it.